-February 27, 2005: The day Wayne Arthurs became the oldest first-time ATP title winner
+February 27, 2005: The day Wayne Arthurs became the oldest first-time winner on the ATP Tour

 Each day, Tennis Majors takes you back in time to a historic moment in tennis.
-On this day in 2005, Wayne Arthurs became the oldest first-time ATP Tour title winner by triumphing in Scottsdale.
+On this day in 2005, 33-year-old Wayne Arthurs won his first ATP singles title and created history in the process

 What happened exactly on that day?

 On this day, February 27, 2005, in Scottsdale, Wayne Arthurs, aged 33, became the oldest player to win his first ATP title.
-To achieve that feat, the Australian lefty, ranked world No 99 at the time, outserved Mario Ancic, from Croatia, in the final (7-5, 6-3).
-It would remain the only title of his career.
+To achieve that feat, the Australian left-hander, ranked No 99 in the world at the time, outserved Mario Ancic, from Croatia, in the final (7-5, 6-3).
+It would remain the only title of Arthurs’ career.

-The two players who faced each other in the final of the 2005 Tennis Channel Open, in Scottsdale, had opposite profiles.
-On one hand, Mario Ancic, the rising star, aged 20, who had already reached the Wimbledon semi-finals and earned himself the nickname of “Super Mario”.
-On the other hand, Wayne Arthurs, the late bloomer, who, at 33 years old, had never made his way into the quarter-finals of a major event and had only reached one final on the Tour.
+The two players,who faced each other in the final of the 2005 Tennis Channel Open, in Scottsdale, had opposite profiles.
+On one hand, 20-year-old Mario Ancic, the rising star, who had already reached the Wimbledon semi-finals and earned himself the nickname of “Super Mario”.
+On the other hand, Wayne Arthurs, the late bloomer, who, at 33 years old, had never made his way into the quarter-finals of a major event and had only reached one final on the tour.
 The Croatian was right-handed, the Australian was left-handed.
-The only thing these two players shared was an aggressive game relying on a deadly serve: while Arthurs’ serve had been named “the best in the world” by several top players such as Andre Agassi, Ancic had also been nicknamed “Baby Goran”, in reference to Goran Ivanisevic.
+The only thing these two players shared was an aggressive game relying on a deadly serve: while Arthurs’ serve had been named “the best in the world” by several top players such as Andre Agassi, Ancic had also been nicknamed “Baby Goran”, in reference to his big-serving countryman Goran Ivanisevic.

 “His serve is unbelievably difficult but he surprised me how well he returned today,” Ancic said.
 “I knew he was serving big and I would have a tough time, but the way he returned was really impressive.
 I didn’t expect that.”